A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Proof of Main Results

-Finally, assume that (\ref{eq:2}) is satisfied with an equality, or equivalently $\dim_\C(\mathcal{H})=\dim_\C(\CV)$, and that we are still in case $(b)$.
+Finally, the proof of Lemma \ref{lem:numbersolutions} stating when a feasible IA problem has a finite number of solutions is as follows: assume that $s=0$, or equivalently $\dim_\C(\mathcal{H})=\dim_\C(\CV)$, and that we are still in case $2(b)$ of Theorem \ref{th:distinct}.
 Then, from Corollary \ref{cor:covering} (see Appendix \ref{app:difftop}) all the elements in $\mathcal{H}\setminus\Sigma$ have the same (finite) number, say $C$, of preimages by $\pi_1$.
-This proves the second assertion of Theorem \ref{th:mainmath} and we are done.
+This proves the assertion of Lemma \ref{lem:numbersolutions}.

+\begin{remark} It is important for our analysis that the input and output spaces are defined over the complex numbers, not over the reals.
+Indeed, a key property in proving our main results is that the critical points and values of $\pi_1$ are algebraic sets.
+In the complex case this means they have (real) codimension $2$ and hence do not disconnect their ambient spaces.
+In the real case, these sets may have real codimension $1$ and they may thus disconnect their ambient spaces.
+More specifically, Corollary \ref{cor:connected} may fail to hold in the real case.
+As a consequence, one cannot apply Ehresman's Theorem and a more delicate analysis would be required in this case. \end{remark}

-\subsection{Proof of Theorem \ref{th:distinct}}
+\subsection{Proof of Theorem \ref{th:Turing}}